r4hulch0udhary/movie_recommendation/README.md

 ## API Documentation
 - Access the Swagger UI at `http://localhost:8000/swagger/` for API documentation.

-## Contributing
-- Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License
 - This project is licensed under the MIT License.